 ‘Existing use’ vs ‘market value’

-Where the basis of asset valuation is to be ‘market value’ then as this includes ‘hope value’ of an alternative use, subject to planning risk.
+Where the basis of asset valuation is to be 'market value' then it may include 'hope value' of an alternative use, such as improved planning permission.
 Therefore if the property or land it sits on has a greater value redeveloped as something else then the Chartered Valuation Surveyor may select a residual valuation approach or comparative cleared site land value approach.
 The residual valuation approach looks to the market value of an alternate higher value use than the existing use and calls this the gross development value, then deducts the costs of redevelopment, finance, land acquisition, legal costs and profit to find the land value.
 See the page on ‘development appraisals.’

 Portfolio valuations – usually require assets to be valued as investments